Law Firm in India

 3. Service PE: If a PE is engaging the services of the employees of a foreign company in India, for a period of more than 6 months, then that could indicate the establishment of a PE.

-Simply having a physical office or subsidiary or outlet, need not mean that a PE has been established in India.
+Simply having a physical office or subsidiary or outlet, does not mean that a PE has been established in India.
 Here are some other rules that are relevant to determine the existence of a PE:

 • Mere fixed place of business would not indicate a PE.
 The place has to be actually carrying forward activities in business.